tharu62/Source_auto_build/README.md

 4) MakeFile (blank)
 5) gitignore file (precompiled)

-To use the programm write on terminal the chosen command_name and 2 arguments
+To use the program write on terminal the chosen command_name and 2 arguments
 1) Extension of the main file : c, cpp or py.
 2) Name of the Project folder.

 Example :
 ```bash
 sab cpp Test